StreakyCobra/hutbee/README.md

 ## Deployment

-To deploy the frontend and backend, you will need a recent and working version of `docker` and `docker-compose` installed.
+To deploy the backend you will need a recent and working version of `docker` and `docker-compose` installed.

 1. Copy the `.env.template` file to `.env` and edit it variable with **production**
    values: